Teenagers Untangled has been picked by The Times UK as one of the top podcasts for parents

 80: Taking things personally, coping with adversity, teen love and changing our minds when we get new information.

-Send us a text Sometimes it's good to talk about our own challenges.
-The occasional chat in which we discuss the sorts of things we've been facing can help to dispel any myths that other people have got things sorted, and can...
+What do you think of this episode?
+Do you have any topics you'd like me to cover?
+Sometimes it's good to talk about our own challenges.
+The occasional chat in which we discuss the sorts of things we've been facing can help to dispel any myths that other people have got things sorted, and can also give you ideas of how to reframe your own battles.
+In this episode we cover how important it is to keep reminding ourselves to not take things personally.
+We talk about a teen who has…

 Listen to the Episode